rochars/byte-data/README.md

 ### Integers
 - Overflow on integers will throw a *"Overflow"* error.
-- packing NaN will throw a 'NaN' error.
+- packing NaN will throw a 'Argument is not a integer' error.
-- packing Infinity or -Infinity will throw a 'Overflow' error.
+- packing Infinity or -Infinity will throw a 'Argument is not a integer' error.

 #### Signed integers
 Signed integers are [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).